Admissions

 To be considered for need-based departmental funding, you must:

-1. Submit the Free Application for Federal Student Aid (FAFSA)
+1. Submit the Free Application for Federal Student Aid (FAFSA) by January 15, 2026, for all Round 1 and 2 applicants.

 2. Complete the "Need-Based Funding Essay" in the Departmental Grant section of the online application.
 This short essay helps us better understand your circumstances and relative financial need compared to other applicants.